sebcej/api-conf/README.md

-# fetch-api-wrapper
+# api-conf

 ## Dead simple self-contained preconfigurator for fetch libraries

-___fetch-api-wrapper___ is a wrapper library that allows to preconfigure all the fetch routes and use them with only the route itself as dependency.
+___api-conf___ is a wrapper library that allows to preconfigure all the fetch routes and use them with only the route itself as dependency.

 This way a project can have all the api logic placed in a single location, simplifying mantenibility.